 When you contact the CTSC we may also record telephone calls as well as keep a record of the text of webchats, emails and webforms.

-This policy sets out the standards that you can expect when we process personal data about you for civil court proceedings such as money claims, housing possession and insolvency matters.
+This policy sets out the standards that you can expect when we process personal data about you included in our forms for civil court proceedings such as money claims, housing possession and insolvency matters.
 It includes how you can get access to a copy of your personal data and what you can do if you think the standards are not being met.

-This policy sets out how we use your data in cases heard in our tribunals.
+This policy sets out how we use your data included on forms for cases heard in our tribunals.

 Details about data collection in criminal proceedings is available within the Criminal Procedure Rules.

-This policy sets out how we use your data in cases heard in the Court of Protection.
+This policy sets out how we use your data included on forms for cases heard in the Court of Protection.

-This policy is for the EX160 form, used when applying for help with court and tribunal fees
+This policy is for the EX160 form, used when applying for help with court and tribunal fee.

 If using our online services, the privacy notice and terms and conditions are stated within the online service.